shakamaran/nproan/readme.txt

 My current philosophy for doing stuff:
-- np roan should calculate stuff for now, functions for drawing/saving can be put in common.py
 - Parameters from the parameter file are stored in the class variables
 - Parameters can be boolean or int. for thresholds 0 means no calculation is performed.
 - parameter file is in JSON format